-Bluesky at Home » Recipes » How to Make a Strawberry Vanilla Cake
+Bluesky at Home » Recipes » Desserts » How to Make a Strawberry Vanilla Cake

 How to Make a Strawberry Vanilla Cake

-Do you like strawberries in the summer?
-Want a mouthwatering summer dessert?
-I’m going to show you how to make a strawberry vanilla cake.
+Do you like strawberries?
+Want a mouthwatering dessert that would be perfect for a spring or Easter lunch or a summer dinner?
+I’m going to show you how to make a delicious strawberry vanilla cake.

 How to Make a Delicious Strawberry Vanilla Cake

-When I knew that we would use strawberries in a recipe, I had a recipe in mind: Strawberry Vanilla Cake.
-I had seen this recipe in my favorite dessert cookbook many times.
-Sweet Chic by Rachel Schifter Thebault is my go~to cookbook for cakes, cupcakes, and cookie recipes.
+This Strawberry Vanilla Cake comes from my favorite dessert cookbook.
+Sweet Chic by Rachel Schifter Thebault is my go-to cookbook for cakes, cupcakes, and cookie recipes.

 I also knew that I would have two helpers.
-My granddaughters were visiting last week.
+My granddaughters were visiting when I made this cake.
 They both love to help bake.
 When I told them we were going to make a cake with strawberries, they loved the idea.

 This cake starts with a traditional yellow cake.
 This homemade version packs a ton of buttery vanilla flavor.
 A yellow cake is the perfect base for a variety of bolder flavor additions/variations and frostings.

 This vanilla cake recipe follows the standard cake procedure.
-Lilah demonstrates how to properly measure flour.
+Lilah demonstrates how to properly measure flour: overfill your measuring cup and then use a small cake spatula to level off the excess flour.

-Place your room temperature butter in the bowl of a stand mixer.
-Beat until light and fluffy.
-Then add the sugar.
+Place your room-temperature butter in the bowl of a stand mixer.
+I have had my Kitchen Aid mixer for years and it’s the best.

-While Lilah and I added buttermilk and vanilla, Annabelle measured and cut out parchment paper to line the cake pans.
+While Lilah and I added buttermilk and vanilla to the cake batter, Annabelle measured and cut out parchment paper to line the cake pans.
 She did a great job.

 When the vanilla cake batter is ready, we poured the batter into the greased and papered cake pans.
 Each pan held 1.7 ounces of batter.

-TIP: Using parchment paper ensures that your cakes will come out of the pan with no sticking.
+TIP: Using parchment paper ensures that your cakes will come out of the pan without sticking.

 TIP: Use a scale to weigh each pan (Culinary school tip) to measure the exact amount of batter.

-TIP: When you remove the cakes out of the pan, brush on or squeeze on simple syrup for extra flavor and moistness (culinary school tip.)
+TIP: When you remove the cakes from the pan, brush on or squeeze on simple syrup for extra flavor and moistness (culinary school tip.)

 While the cakes are baking and cooling, you can make the icing.
 This icing is so smooth with a definite butter and vanilla flavor.

-After beating your butter to a light and smooth consistency, add your confectioners’ sugar on low speed.
+With your paddle attachment, beat your butter to a light and smooth consistency, Add your confectioners’ sugar on low speed.

-A few weeks ago, I found the prettiest pink (between blush and bashful) cake stand online.
+A few weeks ago, I found the prettiest pink (between blush and bashful) cake stand.
+Here is another similar pink cake stand.
 I knew it would be perfect for this cake.

-I place 3 strips of parchment paper on the cake stand in a triangle.
-This makes it easier to ice your cake and keep the stand clean.
+I placed 3 strips of parchment paper on the cake stand in a triangle.
+This makes it easier to ice your cake and keep the cake stand clean.

 • place the first cake layer on the cake stand